 You have to pre-book a tour at least a day or two in advance through their website, but you can read all about each of the options to see which is the best for you.

 I really think getting up close to the different statues is a great way to explore it, so snorkeling is my number one pick.
 It’s also one of the cheaper options.

 6. Swim in a Cenote

 The Yucatan is positively riddled with these fascinating sinkholes.
 They’re pronounced seh-no-tays, not see-nots or see-notes.

-If you rent your own car, you can drive south along the coastal road to Playa del Carmen and you can check out Cenote Azul or Dos Ojos Cenote.
+If you rent your own car, you can drive south along the coastal road to Playa del Carmen and you can check out all of the cenotes near Playa del Carmen.

 If you don’t want to rent a car, I highly recommend taking a tour on a half-day or day trip from Cancun.